top of page

 Apprentice Training Summary:

-• PART A: 5 DAY IN-PERSON EXPERIENTIAL with 3 students, 1 PSI instructor (and potentially 1 or 2 advanced PSIP observers)
+• 3 students, 1 PSI instructor (and potentially 1 or 2 advanced student observers)

 • Each student also benefits from roughly 24 hours of observation of other student's live sessions, post session debriefs, and integration work

-• After completing Parts A through C and working with the modality for a period of time, students may choose to gain further mastery by returning to observe a Part A. This type of observation is how we train our instructors and find it very useful to greatly increase the student's skill level.
+• After completing Parts A through C and working with the modality for a period of time, students may choose to gain further mastery by returning to observe a Part A. This type of observation is how we train our instructors and find it very useful to greatly increase the student's skill level

 Pricing (payment plans are available):